dmcfigueira/the_journey/README.md

 # Usage
 Simply install [Go (version 1.2+)](https://go.dev/doc/install), clone the repository to a new folder and open a terminal at that location.
 To compile the program use:

 > go build

-This should generate an executable.
+This should generate an executable*.
 To run the program (on Windows) use:

 > .\the_journey.exe transactions.csv

+<sub>*note: prior to building the application some internal settings can be tweaked like PARALLELIZE or VERBOSE.</sub>

 # What does my solution do successfully
 - Reads the .csv file into memory